WP issues formal reprimand to Pritam Singh after court conviction for lying to parliament

 The party's Central Executive Committee accepted findings by the disciplinary panel that Mr Singh had contravened the party constitution.

-WP said in a media statement on Thursday (Apr 30) that its CEC met this week to consider a report by its disciplinary panel on the matter.
+In a media statement on Thursday (Apr 30), the WP said the CEC met on Apr 28 and 29 to consider a report by its disciplinary panel on the matter.

-Mr Singh as well as party chair Sylvia Lim and vice-chair Faisal Manap recused themselves from the meeting, which was held on Tuesday and Wednesday.
+Mr Singh, as well as party chair Sylvia Lim and vice-chair Faisal Manap, had recused themselves from the meeting.

-The disciplinary panel found that Mr Singh had contravened provisions of the party constitution, specifically Articles 20(1) and 30, based on the court’s findings.
-The CEC said it accepted the panel’s findings on the breach.
+The disciplinary panel found that Mr Singh had contravened Articles 20(1) and 30 of the party constitution - which relate to members' conduct and discipline - based on the court’s findings.
+The CEC said it accepted the panel’s findings.

+However, the party leadership also assessed that Mr Singh did not intend to act against the party's principles, aims or interests.

 "The CEC separately considered that, at all material times, Mr Singh did not have any intention to act in a manner contrary to the principles, aims, or objects of the party, or prejudicial to the welfare of the party, and his actions ultimately reflected judgment calls that he had to make," the WP said.

-"We continue the work of building a more balanced political system for Singapore," said the party.
+"We continue the work of building a more balanced political system for Singapore."

-WP said earlier this month that a disciplinary panel investigating Mr Singh had completed its probe into whether the WP chief had contravened the party's constitution.
-The panel comprised Sengkang GRC MPs Jamus Lim and He Ting Ru, as well as former Hougang MP Png Eng Huat.
+The disciplinary panel comprised Sengkang GRC MPs Jamus Lim and He Ting Ru, as well as former Hougang MP Png Eng Huat.

-The WP previously said that the Notice of the Special Cadre Members' Conference will be issued within two weeks after the panel presents its finalised report and recommendations.

-The disciplinary panel was set up by the CEC in January, following the High Court's decision to uphold Mr Singh's conviction in December 2025 following an appeal.
+It was set up by the CEC in January, following the High Court's decision in December 2025 to uphold Mr Singh's conviction on two counts of lying under oath to a parliamentary committee.

+The WP previously said that a special conference of cadre members would only be called after the disciplinary panel had completed its investigations, considering the need for due process.
+CNA understands that Mr Singh's position as party chief could be among the topics discussed.

-Mr Singh, who was then the Leader of the Opposition (LO), was found guilty in February 2025 of two counts of wilfully giving false answers to a parliamentary committee, stemming from how he dealt with a lie told by former WP MP Raeesah Khan in Parliament.
+Mr Singh, who was then the Leader of the Opposition, was found guilty in February 2025.
+The case stemmed from how he handled a false statement made in parliament by former WP MP Raeesah Khan in 2021.

-A group of cadre members had earlier requested that a special conference be held and CNA understands that Mr Singh's position as party chief could be among the topics discussed.

-WP had announced at the start of January that the conference would only be called after the disciplinary panel had completed its investigations, considering the need for due process.
+Mr Singh was subsequently fined the maximum of S$7,000 for each charge.

-Later in January, Parliament backed a motion expressing regret at Mr Singh's conduct and deeming him unfit to continue as LO.
+In January 2026, parliament backed a motion expressing regret at Mr Singh's conduct and deeming him unfit to continue as Leader of the Opposition.

 Ten WP MPs and one WP Non-constituency MP recorded their dissent.